lkrumpak/50-Shades-Of-Green./README.md

 https://github.com/S2-group/android-runner/blob/master/docs/run_stop_condition_http_post_tips.md

 In addition to the website source code, the websites will have to be hosted locally.
 We used Apache HTTP Server.

+## Data Analysis

+All data gathered from the exerpiments can be found in the "data-analysis" folder.
+The data is split into two batches with each batch containing five runs.
+Additionally, you can find all R scripts used for the data analysis.